-- A number of fauna surveys have been completed in the Alkimos region over the last 20 years using a range of trapping programs.
-Where reasonably practicable, the abundance, diversity, geographic distribution and productivity fauna species and ecosystem levels should be maintained through the avoidance or management of adverse impacts and improvement in knowledge.
-The site contains limited (3.68ha) foraging habitat for Carnaby's Black-Cockatoo, noting 80% of this foraging habitat is proposed to be retained. - The ACNLSP is designed to minimise impacts on fauna through habitat loss and fragmentation through the provision of a Conservation POS area which is 3.74ha in size.
+- Vegetation across the site is thick coastal bush with occasional larger trees and the majority ranges in condition from slightly disturbed (or 'very good to degraded') or obviously disturbed (or 'degraded to completed degraded'). - A number of fauna surveys have been completed in the Alkimos region over the last 20 years using a range of trapping programs.
+Where reasonably practicable, the abundance, diversity, geographic distribution and productivity fauna species and ecosystem levels should be maintained through the avoidance or management of adverse impacts and improvement in knowledge. - The black cockatoo habitat assessment identified approximately 8.72ha of Carnaby's Black Cockatoo habitat within the ACVLSP.
+The ACVLSP design proposes to impact approximately 2.79ha of the identified 8.72ha foraging habitat. - The ACVLSP is designed to minimise impacts on fauna through habitat loss and fragmentation through the provision of a Conservation POS area which is 2.09ha in size.
+This Conservation POS area provides strategic ecological corridors and retains vegetation through the site.
 The inappropriate use of conservation areas should be discouraged through appropriate design responses and passive surveillance. - Portions of the Conservation POS may need to accommodate in the future, subject to detailed engineering design, road batters and drainage.
-Any disturbed areas (e.g. drainage/batters) will be revegetated after construction. - To manage littering/illegal dumping a number of management measures are recommended including the placement of signage informing the public that littering is illegal; locating rubbish bins at regular intervals along access paths; and the placement of fencing around conservation areas that is permeable to most fauna. - Key issues for the long-term management of conservation areas in an urban setting include avoiding incremental degradation through ongoing appropriate management; providing appropriate access to encourage responsible use of the conservation area; and fostering community awareness and involvement. - It is anticipated that a Foreshore Management Plan (FMP) will be a requirement of subdivision.
-The FMP will include detail regarding the location of community facilities, open space areas, possible drainage areas and access pathways. - It is noted that the proposed north-east road connection to Central Alkimos will require battering into the Parks and Recreation Reserve.
-Roads are permitted (required) to cross this area of Parks and Recreation Reserve in accordance with the MRS Amendment 1029/30 (Ministerial Statement 722; area 9c refers).
+Any disturbed areas (e.g. drainage/batters) will be revegetated after construction. - To manage littering/illegal dumping a number of management measures are recommended including the placement of signage informing the public that littering is illegal; locating rubbish bins at regular intervals along access paths; and the placement of fencing around conservation areas that is permeable to most fauna.

+- Key issues for the long-term management of conservation areas in an urban setting include avoiding incremental degradation through ongoing appropriate management; providing appropriate access to encourage responsible use of the conservation area; and fostering community awareness and involvement. - The Foreshore Management Plan (FMP) will include detail regarding the location of community facilities, open space areas, possible drainage areas and access pathways. - It is noted that the proposed north-east road connection to Central Alkimos will require battering into the 'Parks and Recreation' reserve.
+Roads are permitted (required) to cross this area of 'Parks and Recreation' reserve in accordance with the MRS Amendment 1029/30 (Ministerial Statement 722; area 9c refers). - The site is partially located within a Priority 3 Public Drinking Water Source Area (PDWSA).